-- last modified: 11-11-05, 12:32 am - remember: YOU ARE RESPONSIBLE for course reading, lectures/labs, and especially anything that's been on a homework, in-lecture exercise, or lab exercise; BUT, here's a quick overview of especially important material. - The test particularly focuses on the HtDP reading packet sections 4-5, and intro to while loops (Ch.
-12, 2nd text).
-(The Exam #1 material still applies --- we have built atop it, so it cannot be avoided! --- but the focus of most questions will be the "new" material.) - you are permitted to bring into the exam a single piece of paper (8.5" by 11") on which you have handwritten whatever you wish.
-This paper must include your name, it must be handwritten by you, and it will not be returned. - Other than this piece of paper, the exam is closed-note, closed-book, and closed-computer. - this will be a pencil-and-paper exam, but you will be reading and writing C++ code, statements, expressions, functions in this format. - (note, too, that answers may lose points if they show a lack of precision in terminology; for example, if I ask for a literal or an expression and you give an entire statement, instead) - you could be asked to modify a piece of code or function or module, or to correct a segment of code or a function or a module, as well; - note: you are still expected to be comfortable with and use the design recipe; you are still expected to be familiar with and use the course style standards (both those you needed to know for the first exam, and those that have been added during this time period). - (note that there could be questions about the class style standards, and your grade for test questions may be affected by whether you follow those class style standards in your answers.) - (note that there could be questions where you are given code and/or design recipe elements, and asked if they are "legal", if they meet class coding standards, if they are syntactically or logically correct; you might have to correct code or design recipe elements that are "incorrect" or "illegal" in some sense.)
+The test will particularly focus on the material covered since Exam #1.
+(The Exam #1 material still applies --- we have built atop it, so it cannot be avoided! --- but the focus of most questions will be the "new" material.)

+you are permitted to bring into the exam a single piece of paper (8.5" by 11") on which you have handwritten whatever you wish.
+This paper must include your name, it must be handwritten by you, and it will not be returned.

+Other than this piece of paper, the exam is closed-note, closed-book, and closed-computer.

+- this will be a pencil-and-paper exam, but you will be reading and writing Python code, statements, and expressions in this format. - note that you could be asked to write Python expressions and functions;

+(note, too, that answers may lose points if they show a lack of precision in terminology; for example, if I ask for a literal and you give a whole expression, instead)

+- note that I could ask you what given Python code does or means; I could give you one or more expressions, a function, etc., and ask you what it does or what would then be shown in the python interpreter in a given situation (or how you could write a call to use it, etc.) - you could be asked to modify a piece of code or function or module, or to correct a segment of code or a function or a module, as well;

+- note: you are still expected to be comfortable with and use the design recipe; you are still expected to be familiar with and use the course style standards (both those you needed to know for the first exam, and those that have been added during this time period). - (note that there could be questions about the class style standards, and your grade for test questions may be affected by whether you follow those class style standards in your answers.) - (note that there could be questions where you are given code and/or design recipe elements, and asked if they are "legal", if they meet class coding standards, if they are syntactically or logically correct; you might have to correct code or design recipe elements that are "incorrect" or "illegal" in some sense.)